karla-descartes/test-tutorials/places.rst

 ============
 Places
 ============
 The Places API provides a convenient method for delivering political boundaries to your Descartes Labs development environment.
 We use the `Who's on Frist API <https://whosonfirst.org/>`_ as our places provider.
-There are two ways to work with Places geometries outlined below.
+There are two ways to work with Places outlined below.

 ***************
-Accessing the Geometry
+Accessing Geometries
 ***************
 **Find**
 Returns a list of all matching places.
 Each element in the list represents a distinct political boundary, and has the attribute ``slug``.
 A ``slug`` identifier is a valid value to pass to other Descartes Labs APIs, including Metadata Search as the key ``shape``.
-This ireturn does not include the geometry, but can be passed to the Shape method to access coordinate information.
+This return does not include the geometry, but can be passed to the Metadata Shape method (described next) to access coordinate information.

 This example searches for New Mexico, grabs the first element in the return, and prints its identifier.